EventStore/EventStore/docs/server/configuration/security.md

 }]
 ```

 You still need to specify default stream rules when you update the `$policies` stream.

-So the above example would look like this in full:
+::: details Click here to see the above example in full

 ```
 {